-Pet arrival may help individuals with autism develop prosocial behaviorAugust 1st, 2012 in Autism spectrum disorders /
+Pet arrival may help individuals with autism develop prosocial behaviorAugust 1, 2012 in Medicine & Health / Autism spectrum disorders

 The introduction of a pet can have a positive effect on autistic children's behavior, as reported in research published Aug.
 1 in the open access journal PLOS ONE.